I Expect You To Die 3: Cog in the Machine: Plot

 Sometime after miraculously surviving an explosion in the previous game, the player character, now known as Agent Phoenix, makes it to an Agency control point in Babadag, Romania, where they reconnect with their handler, now revealed as Reginald Crane, who was originally distraught after Phoenix's supposed death.
-After restarting the once-abandoned control point, the reunited duo gets to work on a new mission regarding Doctor Roxana Prism, a former Agency scientist responsible for creating telekinetic implants for agents of the Enhanced Operatives Division (hence why Phoenix has telekinetic abilities in the games).
+After restarting the abandoned control point, the pair begin a new mission involving Doctor Roxana Prism, a former Agency scientist responsible for creating telekinetic implants for agents of the Enhanced Operatives Division.

 In the first mission, Phoenix must head over to Prism's home in California and obtain her research on kinesium, a crystal that's used to power the telekinetic implants.
 During this, they run into Robutler, one of many robots that Prism has made over the years as part of a failed initiative of hers to replace human agents with robots.
 Upon finding the research, Phoenix and Crane learn that Prism, who was reported missing, is actually working with Dr. Zor and Zoraxis regarding her initiative.
 Robutler, also revealed to have gone rogue, tries to kill Phoenix, but the latter manages to destroy the former and grab his kinesium crystal before being taunted by Prism that she will prove the Agency wrong.

 In the second mission, Phoenix goes undercover as a supervisor at a once-abandoned Agency-run kinesium mine in Pennsylvania to figure out what Prism is up to.
 During this, they run into Left Robot and Right Robot (who are only named that because of the real supervisor getting mixed up with the robots due to all of them looking and sounding the same).
-They use a mining drill to gather some kinesium, which, according to the robots, needs to be cooled off to prevent the crystals from destabilizing and exploding.
+They use a mining drill to gather kinesium, which must be cooled to prevent the crystals from destabilizing and exploding.
 As Right Robot leaves with some kinesium, Phoenix and Left Robot gather another sample, which the former destabilizes, despite the latter's warnings, and sends into the mine's core, where it explodes, destroying the mine, damaging the drill, and killing Left Robot; the explosion also results in Phoenix blacking out due to their telekinetic implant being affected by a subsequent shockwave.
 Upon hearing this, Prism sends a third robot to kill Phoenix, only for Phoenix to kill it with the damaged drill before escaping the mine.

 In the third mission, the Agency tracks down Prism's self-driving truck as it crosses a bridge over the Bering Strait.

-Phoenix drives up to the truck with a blue Chevrolet Corvette (C3) to steal the mined kinesium, only to get attacked by another robot, which is quickly disabled and subsequently taken back to headquarters.
+Phoenix approaches the truck in a blue Chevrolet Corvette (C3) to steal the mined kinesium, but is attacked by another robot.
+The robot is disabled and taken back to headquarters.